GoPeaks-AI/HypothesisReader/README.md

 _**Hypothesis 1: Commitment configuration is positively associated with firm performance.**_

-Once this hypothesis is extracted it is then reduced to it's key features, as shown below:
+After this hypothesis is extracted from the source academic paper, it is reduced to it's key features, as shown below:

 | Variable 1 | Variable 2 | Direction | Causality |
 | :--- | :--- | :--- | :--- |